steqeq/0000/docs/reference/hip.md

 # HIP

-HIP is both AMD's GPU programming langauge extension and the GPU runtime.
+HIP is both AMD's GPU programming language extension and the GPU runtime.
 This page introduces the HIP runtime and other HIP libraries and tools.

 ## HIP Runtime